SudattaHor/2022_microsoft_ionq_challenge/Quantum Connect 4/README.md

 - Examine/evaluate common strategies.
 - Improving the interface using button and slider user input.
 - Improving the graphical representation of the board by visually including more information such as displaying the queue of each move.
+- The game currently detects a win only at the end of the game.
+Next, we want to be able to identify a win during the game.

 ## Personal Notes